-What are your deadlines for applying for admissions, financial aid, scholarships, and housing?
+What are your deadlines for applying for admissions, financial aid, scholarships and housing?

 What if I don’t know what to major in?

 At The University of Alabama, you’ll have plenty of time and resources to find out.
-You might want to begin by exploring coursework and programs using our Undergraduate Catalog.
-You can also visit the Career Center, where career counselors can help you pinpoint your interests and choose a major based on those interests.
+You might want to begin by exploring coursework and programs using our Undergraduate Academic Catalog.
+You can also visit the Career Center, where career counselors can help you pinpoint your interests and choose a major based on your interests.